JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 The coals of the conversation banked over port and coffees as they drifted away in twos and threes.
 Sara was the last to leave and she gave him a little hug and a kiss on the cheek.
-"Safe travels, Lawrence."
+"Safe travels, Batman."
 Her perfume was like an orange on Christmas morning, something from his childhood.
 He hadn't thought of his childhood in decades.